 Examples of SHARE apprentice duties may include, but are not limited to: conducting literature reviews, assisting in designing a study or experiment, coding and/or analyzing data, and conducting and/or transcribing interviews.

 To be eligible to apply, a student applicant must:

-- Be majoring or pre-majoring in social sciences, humanities, or arts at any UConn campus.
+- Be majoring or pre-majoring in social sciences, humanities, or arts field at any UConn campus.

 - Be in good academic standing at the time of application and remain in good academic standing while participating in the program.

-This program prioritizes early career students with little to no prior research experience.
-Students from underrepresented backgrounds, 1st generation students, and students with high financial need are encouraged to apply.
+This program prioritizes early career students with little or no prior research experience.
+Students from underrepresented backgrounds, 1st generation students, and students with financial need are encouraged to apply.

 The goal of this program is to foster new student-faculty connections.
 As part of the award conditions, faculty mentors are asked to select a student they are not currently working with and/or have not previously worked with in a research capacity.

 - Apprentices will earn up to $1,400, paid out as hourly wages, for work on the SHARE project.

 - Apprentices agree to complete a reflection at the start of the apprenticeship and at mid-point, and to submit an end-of-summer reflection to the Office of Undergraduate Research at the conclusion of the apprenticeship.

 - Apprentices agree to present at the Frontiers in Undergraduate Research Poster Exhibition the fall or spring following the apprenticeship.